-For more information on how to become certified as a disadvantaged business enterprise or small business enterprise, please contact the Office of Minority and Women's Business Enterprises.
+For more information on how to become certified as a disadvantaged business enterprise or small business enterprise, please contact the Washington State Office of Minority and Women's Business Enterprises.
 Feel free to contact our Disadvantaged Business Enterprise Liaison Officer if you have any questions or comments.

 If you feel your business has been denied a business opportunity with Intercity Transit based on discrimination, please complete our Discrimination Complaint Form.